seetaresearch/dragon/docs/api/python/tensorflow.rst

   : Return a tensor constructed as the identity matrix.

   `fill(...) <tensorflow/fill.html>`_
-  : Return a tensor filled with the specific value.
+  : Return a tensor filled with the scalar value.

   `gather(...) <tensorflow/gather.html>`_
   : Select the elements according to the indices along the given axis.